VII: Sturm und Drang

-VII: Sturm und Drang is the eighth studio album by the American heavy metal band Lamb of God (the "VII" of the title ignores the album recorded under the name Burn the Priest with a slightly different line-up).
-The album was released on July 24, 2015 through Epic Records in North America and through Nuclear Blast outside North America.
-It is also the final Lamb of God album of original material to feature drummer Chris Adler before his departure from the band in July 2019.
+VII: Sturm und Drang is the eighth studio album by American heavy metal band Lamb of God (the "VII" of the title ignores the album recorded under the name Burn the Priest with a slightly different line-up).
+The album was released on July 24, 2015, through Epic Records in North America and through Nuclear Blast outside North America.
+It is the final Lamb of God album of original material to feature longtime drummer Chris Adler, who left the band in 2019.

 Background

 VII: Sturm und Drang is the first album after lead vocalist Randy Blythe's manslaughter case and a brief hiatus after finishing the Resolution touring cycle.
-Randy Blythe stated that people shouldn't expect a prison record and that instead, he would "write about things that affect me very deeply", such as going to prison in a foreign country and being charged with manslaughter, as stated by Blythe.
+Randy Blythe stated that people should not expect a prison record and that instead, he would "write about things that affect me very deeply", such as going to prison in a foreign country and being charged with manslaughter, as stated by Blythe.

 The album's subtitle, literally translated as "Storm and Stress", indirectly refers to Blythe's experience.
 Blythe says he and Mark Morton were talking about how the record's theme relates to the psychology of humans reacting under extreme conditions, and they wanted a word that reflected such situations.
-Morton, whose mother is German, came across the term while researching German vocabulary.
-After which, the band agreed to the title.
+Morton, whose mother is German, came across the term while researching German vocabulary, after which the band agreed to the title.

 Blythe calls the album "the most cohesive record" the band has done in a long time, with Blythe writing "90 percent" of the lyrics as well as main songwriters Mark Morton and Willie Adler working in collaboration on all of the tracks instead of writing complete songs individually.
 Blythe also stated that due to these reasons, "The record is much, much stronger for it" and is less "schizophrenic" than previous albums.